27 Aug Contract Comparison: Why Use An Other Transaction Authority (OTA) Contract Vs. Federal Acquisition Regulation (FAR) Based Contract?

 Main Uses of OTAs

-While OTAs can take many forms, most are used to build prototypes of systems outside of the Federal Acquisition Regulations.
-They’re especially ideal for creating and promoting new technologies from non-traditional sources.
+While OTAs can take many forms, most are used to build systems prototypes outside of the Federal Acquisition Regulations.
+They’re especially ideal for creating and promoting new technologies from nontraditional sources.

 There are three main ways that the government can use an OTA.
 Let’s take a look at each.